mdmoreau/build/README.md

 - Write the contents of an SVG inline using `icon` as the filename without extension and `class` as an optional class attribute value on the container

 ### Handlebars
-- Inline the SVG directly on the page
+- Inline the SVG directly

 ```handlebars
 {{{ inline-svg 'icon' 'class' }}}